Properties, custom properties, and target groups

 You can only create nested statements based on target group options as long as there are no circular dependencies on other target groups.

-1. Select the next to Feature management on the left pane, and then select Target groups.
+1. Select Feature management Target groups.

 3. Enter a Name, an optional Description, and select one of the following conditions: